DiddiLeija/diddi-and-the-bugs/README.md

 ### Discord server

-There's a Discord server where you can ask and share stuff related to Diddi and The Bugs!
-Check out https://github.com/DiddiLeija/diddi-and-the-bugs/issues/45 for full details.
+There's a Discord server where you can ask and share stuff related to Diddi and The Bugs! **Wanna join? https://discord.gg/DfrHxT9ENy**

 ### Wiki